- Ezra offers full-body scanning services at four NYC locations.

 What Can an ezra Scan Show You?

 Ezra has scanned over 1,500 people to date.
 Thirteen percent (13%) of people scanned have found potential cancer and 72% had clinically significant findings.1 We have detailed some of the significant findings by organ below.

-Ezra partner facilities in NYC offer radiology services like full-body MRIs, low-dose chest CTs, coronary calcium scoring, and 3D mammograms.
+Ezra partner facilities in NYC offer radiology services like full-body MRIs, low-dose chest CTs, and coronary calcium scoring.

 2. Select your location, date and time.

 3. Enter your credit card to reserve an appointment.